 The pullback is the word that will be used to define the accumulation section of price after the initial impulsive bullish move.
-The length of impulsive move is more or less irrelevant, what matters the most is how strong really the move is (how many candles it took, how strongly did volatility change and what volume was traded in impulsive leg).
+The length of the impulsive move is more or less irrelevant, what matters the most is how strong really the move is (how many candles it took to develop, how strongly did volatility change and what volume was traded in the impulsive leg).

-Summed up: variables for accumulation/distribution pullback leg play
+Summed up: variables for accumulation/distribution pullback leg play:

 Market presence: All markets from complete penny stocks to most liquid assets such as EURUSD.
 Accumulation and distribution patterns are present in every market.

-Research procedure (historical charts): First trader should focus on having bullish impulsive move or up trend (for accumulation play) or down trend (for distribution) on chart he is looking at.
-The key is to focus on clean impulsive trends, not just any trend.
-By impulsive meaning that trend moves in very strong one sided direction, with minimal pullbacks in between.
-This condition has to be met, in order to filter out weaker plays and to make search process easier.
-Structure of pullback leg (acc or distr) should have progressive lower highs and tightening towards right side of chart.
+Research procedure (historical charts): The trader should focus on spotting / finding a bullish impulsive move or uptrend (for accumulation play) or downtrend (for distribution) on the chart he is looking at.
+The key is to focus on clean impulsive trends, not just any trend, by impulsive, meaning that trend moves in a solid one-sided direction, with minimal pullbacks in between.
+This condition has to be met to filter out weaker plays and make the search process easier.
+The structure of the pullback leg should have progressive lower highs and tighten towards the right side of the chart.
 Those conditions have to be met when looking for those on historical charts.
-It takes a lot of screen hours to identify play actively at live market, and the best way to do it is to practice on historical charts first as much as possible.
+It takes a lot of screen hours to identify play actively at the live market, and the best way to do it is to practice on historical charts first as much as possible.

-Negatives: Not a high edge play (weak alpha), it needs tight SL (stop loss) management otherwise trading it will be unprofitable.
+Negatives: Not a high edge play (weak alpha), it needs tight SL (stop loss) management; otherwise, trading it will be unprofitable.

-Once the first stage is done, the second stage, which is the pullback retrace leg needs to start to develop and there are many different ways this can happen.
-One is soft and slow way where the price takes a long time to build such leg with many candles in structure, or it can happen very quickly and every big dip gets quickly bought back up until imbalance shifts to bullish side with higher high bake.
-Either way is an consideration.
+Once the first stage is done, the second stage, which is the pullback retrace leg, needs to start to develop, and there are many different ways this can happen.
+One is a soft and slow way where the price takes a long time to build such leg with many candles in structure, or it can happen very quickly, and every big dip gets quickly repurchased up until imbalance shifts to bullish side with higher high bake.
+Either way is a consideration.